Physics and Chemistry of Biological Systems PhD Program

 The International School for Advanced Studies SISSA is one of the leading scientific institutions in Italy for postgraduate training and high-level research.

-The School offers grants (currently € 1.135,00 net/month approximately), depending on the amount of funds available, to students who have made a specific request in the online application.
-The grant is awarded for three years, extendable for a fourth year subject to approval by the School authorities.
+The School offers grants (currently € 1.132,00 net/month approximately), depending on the amount of funds available, to students who have made a specific request in the online application.
+The grant is awarded for four years.
 A contribution towards living expenses of the amount of € 1.200,00 gross per year will also be awarded to those who will submit a regular rental contract.

 More information about admission can be found here: